 On my way to New Caledonia, I decided to spend one month in Japan to start my sabbatical.
 I had two objectives in mind: experience slow travel fully to unwind from the stress of the life I left behind and check if the Japanese lessons I took before were of any use.

-As I started off the beaten path in rural areas of the Izu Peninsula, there was literally no one who spoke English.
+As I started off the beaten path by going diving in the Izu Peninsula, there was literally no one who spoke English.
 It was the ideal setting for a reality check.
 Except reading a few of the “katakana” (Japanese characters used for foreign words, mostly English) on menus and using 90% of the time the word “Daijobu” (it is/is it ok), I hardly understood anything of what people told me and vice versa.

 The two last weeks I spent diving in Okinawa brought a bit of relief from a communication point of view since due to its history, the number of English speakers is dramatically higher there.